ideapark/career/Documentation/the-nature-of-lisp.md

 compiled by the C compiler.
 We're really doing a very primitive version of code generation here.
-If only C preprocessor was a little more powerful and included ways to connect to the database and a few more simple constructs, we could use it to deveop our data access layer right here, from within our program!
+If only C preprocessor was a little more powerful and included ways to connect to the database and a few more simple constructs, we could use it to develop our data access layer right here, from within our program!
 Consider the following example that uses an imaginary extension of the C preprocessor: